elyra-ai/elyra/docs/source/user_guide/pipelines.md

 $ elyra-pipeline run elyra-pipelines/a-notebook.pipeline
 ```

-Use the `elyra-pipeline submit` command to run a generic or typed pipeline remotely on Kubeflow Pipelines or Apache Airflow, specifying a compatible runtime configuration as parameter:
+Use the `elyra-pipeline submit` command to run a generic or runtime-specific pipeline remotely on Kubeflow Pipelines or Apache Airflow, specifying a compatible runtime configuration as parameter:

 ```bash
 $ elyra-pipeline submit elyra-pipelines/a-kubeflow.pipeline \